ApoorvaVairagi/BlockChain-Solidity-SmartContracts/EthereumSolidity-CompleteGuide/Ethereum.md

 ### Interfacing with Ethereum Networks

 For Developers - web3.js
-For Consumers - Matamask: is a chrome/browser extension that allows people to intract with the ethereum network.
+For Consumers - Metamask: is a chrome/browser extension that allows people to intract with the ethereum network.